sunetfreitag/nextcloud-minikube/README.md

 ## Access the file system of the Nextcloud pod
 The file system of the Nextcloud pod can be accessed with

     kubectl exec -ti -n nextcloud nextcloud-84f8f9cfd5-9cgzb -- bash

+## Copy files into the Nextcloud pod
+Local files can be copied into the running Nextcloud pod, e.g. the local files of an app:

+    kubectl cp -n nextcloud <localfolder> <name of nextcloud pod>:/var/www/html/custom_apps